 Despite high ART use and the high screening history in our study, 10 (10%) women had CIN2+, confirming the high risk for pre-cancer in WLWH in Botswana.
 Just less than half (14 out of 30) of those testing hr-HPV positive had visible lesions on colposcopy evaluations.
 The majority of women without lesions tested positive for other hr-HPV, and none of the women without lesions had CIN2+.
 These findings would support the use of HPV genotyping for triage in order to optimize resource utilisation, as has been adopted in other primary HPV screening algorithms.[33,34] For example, prioritizing HPV 16/18/45 for colposcopy and LEEP while those with other hr-HPV subtypes receive visual assessment for treatment.

 Our study is not without limitations.
 This was a clinic-based pilot study focused on WLWH, thus we made no comparisons with HIV-negative women nor were we able to test samples collected from women not engaged in health care.
-Although we informed women we would call with their results within 24 hours and made multiple attempts to contact women, 2 were lost-to-follow-up, including one who tested positive for hr-HPV.
+Despite informing women we would call with their results within 24 hours and making multiple attempts to contact women, 2 were still lost-to-follow-up, including one who tested positive for hr-HPV.
+Future studies targeting women with less access to or engagement with the health care system may face even greater loss-to-follow-up and should consider additional intervention designs or communication strategies to ensure women receive their results and appropriate follow-up care.
 We also faced implementation challenges: we shared the GeneXpert machine with other clinical programs, therefore we were restricted to a few hours of daily use which affected the number of samples we could run each day, and therefore the number of women we were able to screen.
 However, these are challenges that may be expected in this setting, and may make our study implementation more reflective of real-life programmatic situations.

 Despite these limitations, this pilot study provides important locally-relevant data for future implementation given the realities of resource-limited settings, including health care worker shortages and sometimes poor laboratory infrastructure.
 Among WLWH, Xpert HPV self-sampling performed well and is an accurate screening test.
 Given the Botswana Ministry of Health and Wellness’ plan to shift to hr-HPV testing, incorporating self-sampling options may help increase access to screening, while helping to prioritize women with true disease in need of treatment.
 Future research should test different self-sampling delivery models to expand screening coverage and improve linkage to care, including community- and home-based screening as well as same-day test and treat approaches, which would take advantage of the rapid results and near point-of-care feature of the Xpert HPV test and minimize loss-to-follow-up.